Menopause management can help women adjust and find treatment options to reduce the severity of symptoms through the stages of this life change.

 It’s difficult to predict exactly when you will begin to experience menopausal symptoms.
 Depending on your family history and individual health status, you will be affected at different times, and your symptoms will vary.

 What Are Your Treatment Options?

 Your health care provider will be able to counsel you on your treatment options, including the benefits and drawbacks of hormone therapy, which may involve the use of either synthetic estrogen or progesterone.
 You also may decide to investigate whether prescription pills or low-dose birth control pills can help relieve symptoms.

 Menopause management includes professional recommendations on lifestyle changes to help reduce stress and increase overall health — two changes that can help ease menopausal symptoms.
 Form a plan to increase exercise and change your diet.
 By decreasing alcohol and caffeine consumption, adding more fruits and vegetables and reducing the amount of fat and overall calories you eat, your health will improve and you will find the side effects of menopause may be less disruptive to your daily life.

 Just as each woman will experience menopause differently, every woman also needs personalized care to help navigate this natural transition.
-Discuss your needs with Rocky Mountain Women’s Health Center and receive the compassionate, caring assistance you need with menopause management.
+Discuss your needs with Rocky Mountain Women’s Health and receive the compassionate, caring assistance you need with menopause management.